submariner-io/enhancements/coastguard/clustersetnetworkpolicy.md

 #### Pod IP Preservation

-For all practical applications of this solution, we would need to preserve the source IP in the packet.
-Either by avoiding any NAT on the source cluster, or by utilizing a solution such as an overlay network.
+For all practical applications of this solution, we would need to preserve the source IP in the packet either by avoiding any NAT on the source cluster, or by utilizing a solution such as an overlay network.
 We would need to understand how this works with Globalnet v2 (if it's at all possible).

 ### Design Tenets